By Tim Lambert

 Women have worn stockings for centuries but tights (pantyhose) were introduced by Allen Gant in 1959.
 Meanwhile, in the late 20th century women’s underwear became more basic and corsets and petticoats became less and less common.

 Finally, our word lingerie is derived from the French word for linen, lin.
-Lingerie were things made from linen.
+Lingerie was things made from linen.